wingkwong/leetcode-the-hard-way/solutions/0600-0699/0653-two-sum-IV-input-is-a-BST-easy.md

 ## Approach 1: Depth First Search

 Perform a depth first search in the binary search tree to search for the node with the target value.
-The nodes are added to the hashmap recursively as the tree is travelled in a DFS fashion and the node with the target value is searched within the hashmap for each recursive call.
+The values of the nodes are added to the hashset recursively as the tree is travelled in a DFS fashion and the node with the target value is searched within the hashset for each recursive call.
 The left subtree is traversed followed by the right subtree in order to determine the pair of nodes with sum 'k' and return true for any match.

 <Tabs>
 <TabItem value="cpp" label="C++">